 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.
 If you still have issues after this, please contact us.

-The third installment of the Dirty South Roubaix is coming up on March 2 2019.
-Last year we had 166 registered and we expect to have more this year.
-Alto Pass has been so welcoming the first two years, that we will be back there again.
-Again, we are planning to offer the 100k+ as the main event of the day, but also want to offer a shorter course for anyone who doesn't want to tackle the full 100k.
+2019 was the biggest year so far for the Dirty South Roubaix and we plan to go a bit bigger this year.
+The 4th installment of the Dirty South Roubaix is coming up on March 7 2020.
+Last year we had more than 250 registered and we expect to have more this year.
+Alto Pass has been so welcoming, that we will be back there again.
+Like last year, we are planning to offer the 100k+ as the main event of the day, but will also offer a shorter course for anyone who doesn't want to tackle the full 100k.
 The short course will be somewhere near half of the 100k.
-Don't worry, it will still have hills and gravel ;) The racers from last years Half Dirty sure didn't feel shortchanged after their race.
+Don't worry, it will still have hills and gravel ;) The racers from the Half Dirty sure didn't feel shortchanged after their race.

-People from the far North, to the plains of Kansas, South in Mississippi and East in Virginia have made the trip to ride the Shawnee Hills.
+Racers from the far North, to the plains of Kansas, South in Mississippi and East in Virginia have made the trip to ride the Shawnee Hills.
+I think so far we have reached 12 different states.
 We hope to have even more states represented this year.

 If you are looking for an awesome route, great challenge, killer scenery, beer, food and cool peeps to hang out with for a day, come check it out.